birdandhike.com logo

 Overview

-This well-maintained, 6.3-mile loop trail runs around White Rock Mountain and the rest of the White Rock Hills (banner photo) and passes through a variety of vegetation zones with grand views across Red Rock Valley, particularly interesting geology, and several archaeological sites.
+This well-maintained trail makes a 6.3-mile loop around the White Rock Hills.
+Along the way, the trail passes through a variety of vegetation zones, provides grand views out across Red Rock Valley, displays particularly interesting geology, and visits several archeological sites.

 White Rock Loop Trail